kfigiela/distributed-process-test-task/README.md

 # Usage

 The project can be built with stack.
+The node binary may be run with stack `stack exec -- dptt`.
+Explanation of all options is provied by `--help` option.
 The example startup script is provided (`run.sh`) for starting a few local nodes.

 # Assumptions & Design
 ## Timestamps & clock synchronization